oakleyaidan21/KalimbaLibre/README.md

 - [ ] Add tied note functionality (along with corresponding export handling)
 - [ ] Move database to higher priority server
 - [ ] Add functionality for copying a selection of notes

-## CURRENT ISSUES

-- Sometimes, units of rhythm different from a quarter note will seem longer or shorter than they should be, even though they are getting the correct amount of delay time